Scalp Care: Why It’s Important and How to Create a Routine

 What are the symptoms of scalp sunburn?

 Dr Sharon Wong, consultant dermatologist and founder of Get Ahead of Hair Loss, says scalp sunburn has the same symptoms as body sunburn.
-However, it can go undiagnosed as it is hidden by hair.
+However, it can go undiagnosed as it is often hidden by hair.
 Here is what you and your clients should be looking out for:

 - Hot to the touch